darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 ### Closing a file

 Each opened file has a dirty bit associated with it which is set to true when the file is modified in memory.
 Upon closing the file, the dirty bit is checked and file data is uploaded.
-Checksums are used to ensure that there are no unnecessary chunks uploads.
+SHA1 checksums are used to ensure that there are no unnecessary chunks uploads.

 ### Realtime synchronization